yuulive/asdfsdfdfg/test_plan.md

 ### Polynomial
 A polynomial multiplied by one returns the same polynomial.
+> tests/polynomial/multiplicative_unity

 A polynomial multiplied by zero returns zero.
+> tests/polynomial/multiplicative_null

-Zero plus a polynomial is equal to the polynomial.
+A polynomial plus or minus zero is equal to the polynomial.
+> tests/polynomial/additive_invariant

 If a polynomial is added and subtracted to another polynomial the result is equal to the latter.
+> tests/polynomial/additive_inverse

 If a non zero polynomial is multiplied and divided to another polynomial the result equals to the latter.
+> tests/polynomial/multiplicative_inverse

 A polynomial must have the same number of roots as its degree.
+> tests/polynomial/roots_degree

 A zero polynomial has no defined degree.
+> tests/polynomial/no_degree

+A polynomial derivative shall have one less degree of the polynomial.
+> tests/polynomial/derivation

+A polynomial integral shall have one more degree of the polynomial.
+> tests/polynomial/integration

 ### Linear System